 In addition to all that I share in the 1-hour video class (linked above), here are three essential tips, which are necessary for us to apply in order to reduce stress and improve our health:

-The first step to successfully maintaining your health is to make it your priority.
+- The first step to successfully maintaining your health is to make it your priority.
 This may seem obvious.
-However, it is regularly overlooked in the midst of the modern busy, noisy, chaotic and stressful lifestyle.
-Making your health a priority means that you prioritize the things that directly create your health, like proper nourishment, hydration, sleep, physical activity and mental rejuvenation.
+However, it is regularly overlooked in the midst of the modern busy, noisy, chaotic, and stressful lifestyle.
+Making your health a priority means that you prioritize the things that directly create your health, like proper nourishment, hydration, sleep, physical activity, and mental rejuvenation.

+- Secondly, we need to tend properly to the needs of our body and our mind.
+This automatically makes us more resilient and capable of dealing with any stressors that come our way in more effective and less destructive ways.
 A healthy lifestyle that nurtures the needs of our body and mind is also a naturally stress-reducing lifestyle by design.
 The right food, water, sleep, exercise, and relaxation, through things like meditation or time spent in nature, all help to reduce stress in our body and mind.

-Finally, to reduce stress, we also have to take action and create the best circumstances we can in our lives.
+- Thirdly, to reduce stress, we also have to take action and create the best circumstances we can in our lives.
 While we will never be able to control everything in our external reality, we have more control over our circumstances than we realize, based on the choices we make daily.

-So rather than settling for or subjecting yourself to stressors that you have control over, reduce your stress by taking action to create effective changes in areas like your work, relationships and personal environment for optimal wellbeing.
+So rather than settling for or subjecting yourself to stressors that you have control over, reduce your stress by taking action to create effective changes in areas like your work, relationships, and personal environment for optimal wellbeing.